-- 1. Write and speak in Spanish for a variety of purposes and audiences at an intermediate level. - 2.
-Listen actively and respond in Spanish at an intermediate level. - 3.
-Discuss diverse societies and cultures.
+Write and speak in Spanish for a variety of purposes and audiences at an intermediate level.

+Listen actively and respond in Spanish at an intermediate level.

 SPAN 109: Intermediate Spanish Conversation III

 A continuation from SPAN 108.
 A mixture of grammar, culture, pronunciation, listening and speaking at an intermediate level.
 For intermediate and ongoing students of the Spanish language.
 SPAN 108, equivalent or instructor permission recommended.
 This class may include students from multiple sections.
 (Elective)